Craft Beers & Breweries

 Local Beers and Brews

-Craft and Growler's concept of using growlers, the large glass containers used to port beer from the tap and one of the freshest ways to enjoy a beer, has caught the city's attention.
-Emphasis is placed on local beers from the Dallas area and Texas, but you'll also find a few notable brews from farther afield.
-Find Craft and Growler near the main gates to Fair Park along Parry Avenue.
+Craft and Growler's concept of using growlers, the large glass containers used to port beer from the tap and one of the freshest ways to enjoy a beer, is one of Dallas’ first craft beer bars.
+Located just outside of the Fair Park grounds, Craft and Growler puts emphasis on local beers from the Dallas area and Texas, but you'll also find a few notable brews from farther afield.

 This state-of-the-art brewery is located on the edge of the Design District, offering award-winning craft beer.
 Be sure to try their seasonal brews like the Funnel Cake Ale during State Fair of Texas season, and check out any of their events like live music and trivia nights, brewery tours and more.